brianom95/brianom95.github.io/_pages/nwt.md

 #### 129km | 3,980m Gain | Linear | 5 Days
 **Completed: 06 July 2022**

 I love this trail and could talk about it for hours.
 I've hiked it twice from Carlow to Dublin, which is better as it saves the best for last.
 It has Ireland's only three huts for wild campers, and you can resupply halfway in Laragh with a shop and pub food.
 Lots of tourists fly in to hike it, but you see almost no Irish which is a shame.
 It's not easy, but it's so worth it.
 The sections around Glendalough are the highlight for me.
-It was also the first long-distance trails to be developed in the country.
+It was also the first long-distance trail to be developed in the country.
 Read my full article with all the history [here](https://www.brianbeyond.com/wicklow-way).

 10/10